githimansh/nexCart/ecommerce-platform-main/source code/README.md

 # 📖 Overview

-**nexCart** is a modern AI-powered multi-vendor eCommerce platform designed to provide a seamless shopping experience for customers while enabling sellers to efficiently manage products, orders, and inventory.
+**nexCart** is a feature-rich AI-powered Multi-Vendor eCommerce platform developed using **Spring Boot** and **React**.

-The platform supports secure authentication, AI-powered assistance, online payments, product management, and a responsive user interface.
+The platform provides dedicated portals for **Customers**, **Sellers**, and **Administrators**, enabling secure authentication, online payments, AI-powered shopping assistance, inventory management, order tracking, and intelligent product discovery.

+The application is designed using RESTful architecture with a scalable backend and a responsive frontend to deliver a modern shopping experience.

 ---